 How We Check Rebates

-Our process for sourcing, reviewing, and maintaining Massachusetts home energy rebate data.
+Our process for sourcing, reviewing, and maintaining verified home energy rebate data across 49 US states.

 We source from official program pages only

-All rebate data comes directly from Mass Save program pages, IRS publications, Massachusetts state agency pages, and other primary sources.
+All rebate data comes directly from official utility program pages, state energy agency websites, IRS publications, and primary source documents — confirmed with HTTP 200 responses, program PDFs, or official portal lookups.
 We do not use aggregator sites, press releases, or secondhand summaries as primary data.
 Every source is linked and dated on the relevant page.

 We show when each source was last checked

-Every calculator and rebate page shows a 'last checked' date indicating when we last verified the source data.
-Mass Save program pages are reviewed weekly.
-Federal tax credit pages are reviewed monthly.
-SMART solar program pages are reviewed monthly.
+Every state rebate page shows a 'last checked' date indicating when we last verified the source data.
+Utility rebate pages are reviewed when programs announce changes.
+Federal program pages are reviewed monthly.
+State program pages are reviewed at least quarterly.
+Pages showing outdated data display a prominent notice to verify directly with the utility.

 We use confidence scores, not guarantees